Guys and Dolls: Background

 Guys and Dolls was conceived by producers Cy Feuer and Ernest Martin as an adaptation of Damon Runyon's short stories.
 These stories, written in the 1920s and 1930s, concerned gangsters, gamblers, and other characters of the New York underworld.
-Runyon was known for the unique dialect he employed in his stories, mixing highly formal language and slang.
+Runyon was known for the unique comic dialect he employed in his stories; mixing highly formal language, without contractions, and colorful slang.
 Frank Loesser, who had spent most of his career as a lyricist for movie musicals, was hired as composer and lyricist.
 George S. Kaufman was hired as director.
 When the first version of the show's book, or dialogue, written by Jo Swerling was deemed unusable, Feuer and Martin asked radio comedy writer Abe Burrows to rewrite it.

 Loesser had already written much of the score to correspond with the first version of the book.
 Burrows later recalled:

 Frank Loesser's fourteen songs were all great, and the [new book] had to be written so that the story would lead into each of them.
 Later on, the critics spoke of the show as 'integrated'.
 The word integration usually means that the composer has written songs that follow the story line gracefully.
 Well, we accomplished that but we did it in reverse.

 Abe Burrows specifically crafted the role of Nathan Detroit around Sam Levene who signed for the project long before Burrows wrote a single word of dialogue, a similar break Burrows said he had when he later wrote Cactus Flower for Lauren Bacall.
-In “Honest, Abe: Is There Really No Business Like Show Business?”, Burrows recalls "I had the sound of their voices in my head.
+In "Honest, Abe: Is There Really No Business Like Show Business?", Burrows recalls "I had the sound of their voices in my head.
 I knew the rhythm of their speech and it helped make the dialogue sharper and more real".
 Although Broadway and movie veteran Sam Levene was not a singer, it was agreed he was otherwise perfect as Nathan Detroit; indeed, Levene was one of Runyon's favorite actors.
 Frank Loesser agreed it was easier adjusting the music to Levene's limitations than substituting a better singer who couldn't act.
 Levene's lack of singing ability is the reason the lead role of Nathan Detroit only has one song, the duet "Sue Me".